 Ingredient Notes

-- Ground turkey: I generally use extra lean ground turkey to keep the saturated fat content lower and still find that the burgers are super juicy and not dry at all, but you can also sub in lean if you prefer.
+- Ground turkey meat: I generally use extra lean ground turkey to keep the saturated fat content lower and still find that the burgers are super juicy and not dry at all, but you can also sub in lean if you prefer.
 I’ve also made these burgers with ground chicken and it works as a great alternative.

 - Zucchini: Use a medium sized box grater rather than a grater with smaller holes to prevent the shredded zucchini from turning into mush.
+If you want to add more veggies, diced bell pepper or sun-dried tomatoes would also taste great.

-Combine with a spoon or your hands.
+- Combine with a spoon or your hands.

 To grill: I recommend grilling the burgers from a partially frozen state as it will help them hold their shape on the grill.
 Preheat the grill to medium-high.
-Ease the burger patties onto the grill and do not move them for 6 minutes, leaving the cover of the grill open.
+Ease the turkey burger patties onto the grill and do not move them for 6 minutes, leaving the cover of the grill open.

-After 6 minutes, flip the burgers just once and let them continue to cook for 8-10 minutes, or until the burgers release from the grill and the interior temperature of the thickest part of the burgers reaches 165°F. Transfer the burgers to a clean plate.
+After 6 minutes, flip the burgers just once and let them continue to cook for 8-10 minutes, or until the burgers release from the grill and the internal temperature of the thickest part of the burgers reaches 165°F. Transfer the burgers to a clean plate.

 To bake: Preheat oven to 375 degrees F and line a baking sheet with parchment paper.
 Bake for 30 minutes or until cooked through.
 You may wish to sear them in a pan for a couple of minutes per side to help them brown a bit on the outside.